-For example, Pokémon Go is a mobile game with an estimated 9.5 million players, which allows you to find digital creatures in the real world.
+Alternatively, think back to 2016 when Pokémon Go, a mobile game, swept the nation.
+At its peak, it was drawing in over well over 250 million people per month, allowing users to find digital creatures in the real world.
 Players find items in this game by visiting Pokéstops, which are always situated in real-life locations.
-Many small businesses, such as Mad Fox Brewing, have found tremendous success by advertising their shops as Pokéstops or by tapping into the craze with discounts and promotional offers.
+Many small businesses, such as Mad Fox Brewing, found tremendous success by advertising their shops as Pokéstops or by tapping into the craze with discounts and promotional offers.

 Businesses worldwide borrowed the success of Harry Potter in a similar fashion.
 One neighbourhood in Calgary, Alberta actually transformed into "Diagon Alley" for a day—pubs re-branded themselves as "The Three Broomsticks" or "The Hog’s Head," while the local bookstore changed its name to "Flourish & Blotts" for 24 hours to promote the release of Harry Potter and the Cursed Child.
 Thousands of locals came from across the city to attend this event and shops enjoyed lineups that stretched down the street.